 In August we will have commissioned three of 58 Sentinel-class patrol boats, with nine more under construction.
 With the recent completion of Foreign Military Sales cases, we have delivered 73 Marine Protector-class 87-foot coastal patrol boats, closing one of the most successful projects in the history of Coast Guard shipbuilding.

-We have completed Mission Effectiveness Projects for the 14 Reliance-class 210-foot Medium Endurance Cutters (WMEC) as well as 17 Island-class 110-foot patrol boats.
+We have completed Mission Effectiveness Programs for the 14 Reliance-class 210-foot Medium Endurance Cutters (WMEC) as well as 17 Island-class 110-foot patrol boats.
 And, in 2014, we are scheduled to finish MEP for 13 Famous-class 270-foot WMECs.

 On Aug.
 17, we delivered our 100th Response Boat-Medium, out of a total of 166 that have been ordered.
 We have let contracts for a new generation of small boats, including the Response Boat-Small, and cutter boats Over the Horizon-IV and Long Range Interceptor-II.
 These enhanced platforms will help recapitalize the Coast Guard’s shore and cutter-deployed boat forces.